tenzin-io/setup-dockerhost/README.md

 # README
-A simple repository that runs Ansible tasks specific to setting up a simple Docker host.
+A repository that runs Ansible tasks to setup a Docker host.

 ## Entrypoint
 ```